 Drive from Kuching City to Damai Cultural Village

-The village is designed to house a large number of longhouses representing various ethnic denominations of Sarawak Region.
-Each tribe has its own distinct lifestyle, dress and, style of longhouses and weaponry used in the warfare.
+The village is designed to house a large number of longhouses representing various ethnic denominations of the Sarawak Region.
+Each tribe has its distinct lifestyle, dress and, style of longhouses and weaponry used in warfare.